Skip to main content

 "Abermore" is a first-person stealth RPG set in the unique, neo-Edwardian city of Abermore.
 As "The Unhanged Man," players have 18 days to prepare for a daring heist by undertaking countless unique heists, meeting strange characters, and assembling a ragtag crew with special abilities.
 Each campaign is different, offering new stories, spoils, and paths to the ultimate score, "The Feast of the Lucky Few."

-• The game is riddled with bugs and glitches, including soft locks, broken mechanics, and severe performance issues, making it nearly unplayable.
+• The game is plagued with numerous bugs and glitches, making it nearly unplayable at times.

-• Level design is often flawed, with missing geometry and poor procedural generation leading to frustrating gameplay experiences.
+• Level design is often broken, with missing geometry and soft-locks occurring frequently.

 • story